Komodo/KomodoEdit/src/udl/README.txt

 Internal build maintenance
 ==========================

-- 'ludditelib/constants.py' is generate from 'LexUDL.cxx' and
+- 'ludditelib/constants.py' is generated from 'LexUDL.cxx' and
   'Scintilla.iface'.
 If those update significantly then 'gen_constants.py' should be run as per its docstring.